 How to Create a Mailchimp Landing Page in WordPress

-Do you want to grow your email list?
+Do you want to create a landing page for your Mailchimp list?

-So in this article, we’ll show you how to create a Mailchimp landing page in WordPress, the easy way, with no coding or design skills needed.
+So in this Mailchimp landing page tutorial, we’ll show you how to create a Mailchimp landing page in WordPress, the easy way, with no coding or design skills needed.

-Before we start, what exactly is a Mailchimp landing page, and why is it important?
+Before we start, what exactly is a Mailchimp?

 What Is a Mailchimp Landing Page?

-A Mailchimp landing page is a web page designed to increase subscribers to your Mailchimp email list.
+A Mailchimp page is designed to increase subscribers to your Mailchimp email list and grow your audience to drive more sales.
 Unlike other pages on your WordPress website, your landing page has only a single goal – to convert visitors into email subscribers and grow your list.

 Most landing pages include an incentive to encourage visitors to sign up, like an ebook, checklist, or other free downloads.
-This is the bait used to obtain a user’s email address.
+This is the bait used to obtain a user’s email address in your signup forms.

-After, you can use Mailchimp’s email marketing tools to send personalized emails to your list and convert them into paying customers.
+After, you can use Mailchimp’s email marketing tools to send personalized emails, transactional emails, or even product updates to your list and convert them into paying customers.

 Check out these landing page best practices for tips on getting started.

-So how do you create a Mailchimp landing page?
+So how do you create a landing page for your Mailchimp email list?
 Let’s find out!

 How to Create a Mailchimp Landing Page in WordPress

 Mailchimp has a powerful suite of email marketing solutions, including the option to create a landing page.
-So you might think heading straight to their page builder is the best logical next step.
+So you might think heading straight to the Mailchimp landing page builder is the best logical next step.

 Yet, there are some drawbacks to taking this approach.